 Abstract

 The BD-rate results are cross checked and match those reported in JCTVC-G229.
+The subjective quality is similar to the HM4.0 anchor.

 Cross Check of Objective Results

 The BD-rate results match those reported in JCTVC-G229.
 The execution times are measured in a variable computing environment and are approximate.